Compression of dynamic fuzzy relation information systems: Approaches of incremental compressing FRIS under homomorphisms

-It is obvious that the updated fuzzy relation system can be compressed as the original information system.
-But it will have high time complexity.
-By using the proposed algorithm, we obtain the partition based on each fuzzy relation which can be applied to the data compression of the updated fuzzy relation information system.
-Thus the proposed algorithm may provide an effective approach for the data compression of the fuzzy relation information system especially for dynamic fuzzy relation information systems.
+Dynamic fuzzy relation systems can be compressed as the original information system with high computational complexity.
+By using the proposed algorithm, we compress them with low computational complexity.
+Obviously, the proposed algorithm provides an effective approach to compressing dynamic FRIS.